On energy dissipation theory and numerical stability for time-fractional phase field equations: Introduction

+\item In the continuous level, we establish the energy dissipation law for the time-fractional AC equation, the time-fractional CH equation, and the time-fractional MBE model.

+\item In the discrete level, we propose a class of finite difference schemes satisfying the discrete energy dissipation law for the time-fractional problems.

+\item We also investigate the coarsening rate of the time-fractional phase-field models, and an asymptotic value for a power law is obtained. \end{itemize}

 The rest of the paper is organized as following.
-In Section 2, we shall present the energy dissipation law for time-fractional phase-field equations.
-In Section 3, a class of finite difference schemes will be proposed and we shall show that the proposed schemes can inherit the energy dissipation law in discrete level.
-Numerical examples will be presented in Section 4 to confirm our theoretical results and show dependence of the energy dissipation on the fractional order.
-Some conclusions will be given in Section 5.
+In Section 2, we shall establish the energy dissipation law for the time-fractional phase-field equations.
+In Section 3, a class of finite difference schemes will be proposed, whose numerical solutions are shown to satisfy the energy dissipation property.
+In Section 4, we shall discuss maximum principle for the time-fractional AC equation.
+Numerical examples will be presented in Section 5 to verify our theoretical results and to predict an asymptotic power law.
+We finally give some concluding remarks in Section 6.